Notes on the Quadratic Integers and Real Quadratic Number Fields: Abstract

 \section{Abstract}

-It is shown that when a quadratic integer $\xi$ of fixed norm $\mu$ is considered, the fundamental unit $\varepsilon_d$ of the real quadratic number field $\mathbb{Q}(\xi) = \mathbb{Q}(\sqrt{d})$ satisfies $\log \varepsilon_d \gg (\log d)^2$ almost always.
-An easy construction of the radicand $d$ of all such fields is given via quadratic sequences, and the efficiency of the sequences to generate square-free integers is specified.
+It is shown that when a real quadratic integer $\xi$ of fixed norm $\mu$ is considered, the fundamental unit $\varepsilon_d$ of the field $\mathbb{Q}(\xi) = \mathbb{Q}(\sqrt{d})$ satisfies $\log \varepsilon_d \gg (\log d)^2$ almost always.
+An easy construction of a more general set containing all the radicands $d$ of such fields is given via quadratic sequences, and the efficiency of this substitution is estimated explicitly.
 When $\mu = -1$, the construction gives all $d$'s for which the negative Pell's equation $X^2 - d Y^2 = -1$ (or more generally $X^2 - D Y^2 = -4$) is soluble.
 When $\mu$ is a prime, it gives all of the real quadratic fields in which the prime ideals lying over $\mu$ are principal.